 This is also one of those unique things to do in Austin with kids that will leave you with great memories and fascinating stories to tell upon your return.
 Mckinney Falls State Park is something you can’t miss when in Austin.

 Watch The Bats at Sunset

 Every day at sunset, more than a million bats fly out of the Congress Avenue Bridge and into the night sky!
 One of the best ways to experience this is by renting a kayak or stand-up paddleboard so that you can get as close to the action as possible.
 If you prefer to have your feet on solid ground while watching the bats, head to the Statesman Bat Observation Center.
 You can also stand on the Congress Avenue Bridge as sidewalks are running down both sides.
-Watching the bats is one of the most incredible things to do in Austin, Texas!
+Watching the bats is one of the most incredible things to do in Austin, Texas with kids.

 If you are looking for a swimming hole while in Austin, your trip wouldn’t be complete without a stop at Campbell’s Hole!
 You will find the landscape is quite similar to Mckinney Falls State Park.
 This area is very popular, and you will see people sunbathing, playing in the water, and hanging in hammocks around the swimming hole.
 When the creek is dry, there is still plenty of exploring to be done in the area, and it’s the perfect place to have a picnic or read a book out in nature.

 Austin Nature and Science Center

 This site is another one of the attractions that should make your list of things to do in Austin with kids.
 You can learn about and see native wildlife indoors and outdoors at the Austin Science and Nature Center.
 You can explore the dino pit where your little ones can practice their skills at digging up dinosaur bones, look at bones, plants, and more under magnifying glasses, walk the forest trail, observe honey bees, check out the human sundial and pond walk, and so much more!